okurka12/ipk_proj1_livestream/README.md

 # Contents

+- `epoll_server.py`\
-- `epoll_server.py` a python script that starts a UDP server on port `6969` and when it receives a packet, prints it and waits for `N` (4 by default) seconds and then sends a reply
+a python script that starts a UDP server on port `6969` and when it receives a packet, prints it and waits for `N` (4 by default) seconds and then sends a reply

+- `epoll.c`\
-- `epoll.c` a simple program that sends a UDP packet to port `6969` and then waits until it either receives a reply to that packet OR receives input on standard input.
+a simple program that sends a UDP packet to port `6969` and then waits until it either receives a reply to that packet OR receives input on standard input.
 Then it prints either `stdin event happened first` or `socket event happened first`.

+- `udp_send.c`\
-- `udp_send.c` a module that demonstrates processing the dotted decimal form of an IP address and a `sendto` call - used by `epoll.c`
+a module that demonstrates processing the dotted decimal form of an IP address and a `sendto` call - used by `epoll.c`

+- `resolve_hostname.c`\
-- `resolve_hostname.c` a program demonstrates a `getaddrinfo` call to resolve a hostname to a dotted decimal IP address
+a program demonstrates a `getaddrinfo` call to resolve a hostname to a dotted decimal IP address

+- `socket_timeout.c`\
-- `socket_timeout.c` a program that creates a socket, sets a timeout on the socket, binds to port `55555`, and calls `recv`.
+a program that creates a socket, sets a timeout on the socket, binds to port `55555`, and calls `recv`.
 If no UDP packet comes to port `55555` in 1.25 s, returns.

+- `capt.sh`\
+a script that uses `tcpdump` to capture all UDP + ICMP packets on either the default interface or loopback interface (choose by uncommenting) one in the script.
+Saves all the captured packets to `tcpdump.log`, but only prints those that are from/to `HOST` (a variable defined in the script)

 # Soon